Natalitta/almond_bakery/README.md

     * As an owner, I'd like to have a home page with a menu and navigation, a button to place an order so that site is convenient to use and gives an opportunity to order straight away.
     * As an owner, I'd like to have access to menu items and bookings, all data so that I can view and manage them.
     * As an owner, I'd like to have links to my social media accounts so that I have more connections with my audience.
+    * As a developer, I'd need to make a custom 404 page so that users can easily get back to the main page if they went to a broken link.

 * Deployment:
     * As an owner, I'd like to have my site up and running so that customers can utilise it.